cmu-sei/GHOSTS/docs/index.md

 # The GHOSTS NPC Framework

 Developed by Carnegie Mellon University's Software Engineering Institute (SEI), The GHOSTS Framework is an open-source (OSS) software framework that enables creating, deploying, and orchestrating complex non-player character (NPC) activity within training, exercise, simulation, and educational environments.
-Within GHOSTS there are several systems and applications, all of which are modular and extendable to fit a wide array of use cases and needs.

 If you've never seen GHOSTS in action, watch this quick three-minute introductory video on YouTube: